Huthifa Abu Jamous

 Freelance:

-On November 7, 2023, Israeli security forces arrested Palestinian Huthifa Abu Jamous at his home in the village of Abu Dis, 10 kilometers (6 miles) east of Jerusalem, the freelance journalist told CPJ after his release.
+On November 7, 2023, Israeli security forces arrested Palestinian Huthifa Abu Jamous at his home in the village of Abu Dis, 10 kilometers (6 miles) east of Jerusalem, the freelance journalist told CPJ after he was released on September 5, 2024.

 Abu Jamous, who contributes to the Ramallah-based privately owned news agency Quds News Network and Jerusalem-based Al-Qastal News, told CPJ that he was beaten during the journey and subjected to physical assault and insults during questioning.